 Easy Taco Soup from A Pinch of Salt Lake

-This Easy Taco Soup was a big hit when I made it this year for my annual New Year’s Day soup party and this low-glycemic soup is gluten-free and South Beach Diet Phase One approved, and it’s kid-friendly too!
-Use Soup Recipes to find more recipes like this one.
+This Easy Taco Soup was always a big hit when I made it for my annual New Year’s Day soup party and this gluten-free soup is a kid-friendly dinner idea!

 There are some recipes that become favorites just because they’re simple and use ingredients you usually have on hand, and this Easy Taco Soup that I first made years ago is a family-friendly soup I’ve made over and over for parties.
 I adapted the recipe from A Pinch of Salt Lake, a classic old cookbook published by the Junior League of Salt Lake, and this year when I made this soup again for my annual New Year’s Day Soup party, I decided it was time to update this post with better photos.
 And if you prefer a lower-carb soup without beans, check out my Instant Pot (or Stovetop) Low-Carb Taco Soup!